 Nope, the title of the smallest house in the world goes to the Keret House in Warsaw.
 It has a width of 152 cm at its widest point and a floor area of just 4,1 square metres.

 History of The Smallest House in Amsterdam

-What this building lacks in size it makes up for it in history.
-Being a national heritage site it’s worth highlighting some key moments in its long lifetime.
+What this building lacks in size makes up for it in history.

 In 1742, the house was rented to the watchmaker Jan Tenking for 150 guilders per year.
-Having to squeeze inside just one tiny floor must have been rather impractical!
+Having to live inside just one tiny floor must have been rather uncomfortable!